 Gippsland Lakes is now net free

-The Victorian Government committed to phasing out commercial fishing in the Gippsland Lakes as part of its Go Fishing Victoria plan to improve recreational fishing opportunities and contribute to the government's aim of increasing the number of anglers in Victoria to one million.
+The Victorian Government committed to phasing out commercial fishing in the Gippsland Lakes as part of its Go Fishing Victoria plan to improve recreational fishing opportunities.

 As of 1 April 2020, all of the 10 remaining Gippsland Lakes commercial net fishers accepted their compensation packages and excited the fishery.

 The compensation package consisted of three components:

 - The market value of the licence;